yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/README.md

 into these Strings to return answers to unit tests, it's worth spending some time going over how they represent the game.

-## Marking FAQ and Per-Task Hints
+## Marking FAQ

-In this section we provide answers to some frequently asked questions about the marking of the assignment, as well as some specific guidance for some of the more open-ended tasks.
+In this section we provide answers to some frequently asked questions about the marking of the assignment.
 This section may be updated throughout the semester in response to questions from other students, so make sure to do an upstream pull of this assignment repo at least once per week.

 ### What does "appropriate use of object-oriented programming features" mean?